fericlab/mt-condensates/README.md

 See above demo instructions

 **Follow similar instructions for Fig 3 by downloading file 'AverageIntensityRunningScript-NP-x_centered_distances-20251016' and executing it.
-Expected outputs will generate 2D heatmaps for averaged intensities for 1vs(1,2,3,4) and so on for all 4 channels.
+Expected outputs include 2D heatmaps for averaged intensities for 1vs(1,2,3,4) and so on for all 4 channels.
 These intensities will also be saved as 2D arrays in .csv files.
-Subsequent plotting scripts and instructions and raw data can be found under folder "Parikh_Fig1_Extended_Fig3".**
+Subsequent plotting scripts, instructions and raw data can be found under folder "Parikh_Fig1_Extended_Fig3".**